Eurasian magpie: Etymology

-Magpies were originally known as simply "pies".
-This is hypothesized to derive from a Proto-Indo-European root *(s)peyk- meaning "pointed", in reference to the beak or perhaps the tail (cf. woodpecker).
-The prefix "mag" dates from the 16th century and comes from the short form of the given name Margaret, which was once used to mean women in general (as Joe or Jack is used for men today); the pie's call was considered to sound like the idle chattering of a woman, and so it came to be called the "Mag pie".
-"Pie" as a term for the bird dates to the 13th century, and the word "pied", first recorded in 1552, became applied to other birds that resembled the magpie in having black-and-white plumage.
-Only recently, 2023, these birds have been seen in the country of Egypt.
-They gained a moniker of, "Panda Crows."
-While this reference doesn't acknowledge their beautiful blue plumage, with infrequent sightings in the Nile River Delta and a rare observation frequency, the black and blue feathers may appear as one color depending on certain lighting, angle, and distance of view.
+Magpies were originally known simply as "pies", derived via French pie from the Latin name pica for the species.
+It is hypothesised that pica derives from the Proto-Indo-European root *(s)peyk- meaning "woodpecker, magpie, other birds", perhaps to be connected with the more basal root *spey- "long, thin, sharp" in reference to their beaks or perhaps their tails (cf. woodpecker).

+The prefix "mag" dates from the 16th century, first attested in English as magot pie in Shakespeare's 1606 play Macbeth but earlier in French as margot la pie in 1573.
+It may come from the short form of the given name Margaret, which was once used to refer to women in general (as Joe or Jack is used for men today); the pie's call was considered to sound like idle female chatter, and so it came to be called the "Mag pie".
+"Pie" as a term for the bird dates to the 13th century, and the word "pied", first recorded in 1552, was applied to other birds that resembled the magpie in having black-and-white plumage.